Checkbox

 When to use

-• Don’t use Checkboxes for single mandatory choice — use Radio.
+- Don’t use for a single required choice — use Radio instead.

 Anatomy